EuBIC/ReproducibleMSGuidelines/guidelines.md

 is linked to proteomics data.
 Fields: all

-Name: The Processed data is deposited in a public repository
+Name: The processed data is deposited in a public repository
 Category: Silver
 Description: The **processed** result files (ie. search result files indicating identified PSMs, peptides, and proteins) are deposited in the same public repository as the raw data.
 Fields: all